Rajon Ki Baoli

 Photo: Akbarzoda, CC BY-SA 4.0.

-The Qutb Minar, also spelled Qutub Minar and Qutab Minar, is a minaret and victory tower comprising the Qutb complex, which lies at the site of Delhi's oldest fortified city, Lal Kot, founded by the Tomar Rajputs.
+The Qutb Minar, also spelled Qutub Minar and Qutab Minar, is a minaret and victory tower, built during the Delhi sultanate, and comprising the Qutb complex, a UNESCO World Heritage Site in Mehrauli, South Delhi, India.
 Qutb Minar is situated 500 metres northeast of Rajon Ki Baoli.

 Iron pillar of Delhi